yxlow07/yxlow07.github.io/content/blog/naic.md

 ## Data Preprocessing <a name="data-preprocessing"></a>

 The next step is to preprocess the data.
-Without preprocessing, we will face a lot of issues, such as images with extremely high resolutions, different image colour channels, colour spaces, formats, etc. We had to **learn this the hard way** as we initially thought we could just feed the images into the model.
+Without preprocessing, we will face a lot of issues, such as images with extremely high resolutions, different image colour channels, colour spaces, formats, etc. We had to **learn this the hard way**, as we initially thought we could just feed the images into the model.
 Without preprocessing, the images would also trigger `CUDA out of memory` errors, as some of our phone cameras take images with pixel counts larger than the limit of [`89478485 pixels`](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.MAX_IMAGE_PIXELS).
 A short snippet of code to convert the images to a standard format (`512x512, RGB, PNG`) is shown below:

 ```python
 try: